Skip to main content

 The information contained on this Web site should not be used as a substitute for the medical care and advice of your pediatrician.
 There may be variations in treatment that your pediatrician may recommend based on individual facts and circumstances.

-Child Guidance SLPs perform speech-language screenings to briefly assess a child’s strengths and weaknesses in their speech/language development.
+Child Guidance Speech-Language Pathologists (SLPs) perform speech-language screenings to briefly assess a child’s strengths and weaknesses in their speech-language development.
 A screening consists of informal observation and the use of screening tools to determine if a child’s communication abilities appear to be developing typically or if further evaluation is needed.
-Areas screened include, listening comprehension, language expression, speech sound production, vocal quality and speech fluency.
-The child’s hearing is also screened during the speech-language screening appointment.
+Areas screened include listening comprehension, language expression, speech sound production, vocal quality and speech fluency.
+Hearing screenings are also included in the speech-language screening appointment.

 Next steps